ameseee/kwk-curriculum-site/web-app/lessons/js-extension-refactoring/index.md

 title: JS Extension: Refactoring
 ---

+## Pre-requisites

+Before diving into this, make sure you are familiar with [using objects and DOM manipulation](../js-extension-objects-dom).

-## Refactor Tractor
+## Refactoring

-Our `appendScholar` example above has grown to 15 lines of code - that's quite long.
+Our `appendScholar` example (code shown below) above has grown to 15 lines of code - that's quite long.
 It's borderline messy and hard to people new to this code to read.
 So, let's **refactor** it!

 Refactoring is something we do once our code already works, but it's like editing it.
 We go back over it and look for opportunities to make it more readable or concise.
 When we notice that a function has more than 1 or 2 jobs, we need to refactor.